shufflrr/userguide/src/presentations-permissions.md

 ## Steps

-### (a) Set up groups
+### Set up groups

-* #### _Go to the groups tab & add a group_
 ![Creating a group](img/presentations-permissions-groups.png)

-* #### _Add people to your group_
 * Once you have saved your group, you are automatically taken to the group settings
 * Check off the roles you would like for this group overall (not in reference to a folder yet).

 ![Adding roles to a group](img/presentations-permissions-grouproles.png)

-    * Click the "Add Users" tab and add users.
+#### Add people to your group

+Select the user tab, search for users, and click "Add" to add specific people to the group.
 ![Adding people to a group](img/presentations-permissions-groups-addusers.png)

-### (b) Give groups permissions
+### Give groups permissions
-* Click the down-arrow on the right side of the folder name.
+Click the down-arrow on the right side of the folder name.
 Select "Permissions."
-![Giving permissions to a folder](img/presentations-permissions.png)
-* In the first box, type the name of the group who should have permissions to this folder.
+![Giving permissions to a folder](img/presentations-permissions.png) In the first box, type the name of the group who should have permissions to this folder.
 ![Search for the group you want to give permissions to](img/presentations-permissions-modal.png)
 * <a name="readOnlyPermissionSetup"></a>Select View Only, Read, Write, or Full Control.
+	* _View Only_:
-	* _View Only_ means users can only view & present from this folder, but cannot copy, download, or change slides in this folder.
+		* Users can ONLY VIEW & PRESENT from this folder.
+	NO copying, downloading, or editing, or using this material in new presentations.
-    * _Read_ means users can see slides from this folder, and pull slides from here to make new presentations, but cannot change slides in this folder.
+    * _Read_ means users can VIEW, PRESENT, and USE material in this folder in new presentations, but cannot EDIT slides in this folder.
-    * _Write_  means users can edit the slides and presentations in this folder.
+    * _Write_  means users can VIEW, PRESENT, USE, and EDIT material in this folder.
-    * _Full Control_ means users can take any action on material in the folder, as well as updating permissions on the folder itself.
+    * _Full Control_ means users can take ANY ACTION on material in the folder, as well as updating permissions on the folder itself.

-* For Read or Write, select whether this group can share presentations or not (Full Control always allows sharing; View Only never allows sharing).
-Sharing a presentation gives the user the ability to send it to anyone internal or external in a read-only, slide-show-viewer format.
+* For Read or Write, select whether this group can SHARE presentations or not.
+	* Full Control always allows sharing
+	* View Only never allows sharing
+* Sharing a presentation gives the user the ability to send it to anyone internal or external in a read-only, slide-show-viewer format.
 ![Select read, write, and share as appropriate](img/presentations-permissions-modal2.png)

-> *Pro tip!*
+> **Pro tip!**
 >
 > You can also grant permissions to an individual